-- Capacity to use tools for solving problems within the field.
+- Capacity to use tools for resolving problems within the field.

 - Critical and analytical skills in the relevant specialty area.

-- Ability to communicate and convey knowledge between expert and non-expert environments.
+- Ability to communicate and convey knowledge in expert and non-expert environments.

-- Capacity to update knowledge independently with a constant willingness to do so.
+- Capacity to update knowledge independently and with a constant willingness to do so.

 - Knowledge of basic, scientific, and technological matters that enable continuous learning, as well as a capacity to adapt to new situations and changing environments.